 Finisterre translates as “the end of the world”, and for many pilgrims the Camino journey is complete when they can walk no more, reaching Cape Finisterre on the Costa da Morte (“Coast of Death”), located in the westernmost part of Galicia and looking out onto the rough waters of the Atlantic Ocean.
 Here pilgrims have been known to throw their shoes into the sea to symbolise their new beginning in life after completing the Camino.
-The Camino Finisterre is a great way to finish the Camino de Santiago, continuing from Santiago de Compostela.
+The Camino Finisterre is a great way to finish the Camino de Santiago, continuing from Santiago de Compostela to the coast.

 Starting from the magnificent cathedral in Santiago, walk through the beautiful Galician countryside.
 The Camino Finisterre passes remote medieval villages and reaches the steep cliffs of Spain’s westernmost point, Cape Finisterre.
 After Fisterra, you continue your journey along the craggy coastline of Atlantic Galicia to the fishing village of Muxía, famed for its sanctuary by the ocean and ‘magic’ stones.
 This stunning region of Galicia is famous for its wild beauty and seafood.

 If you arrive early, we strongly recommend taking the time to explore this great city – or book an extra night before the holiday.